Shimano RP9 Review

 - RP is ‘Road Performance whereas the other top Shimano model is the RC or ‘Road Competition’

-- A removable arch support is also included for each Shimano shoe.
+- Removable arch support is also included for each Shimano shoe.

 So far so good.
 They’re comfy for long distances and seem to transfer the power well.
-More importantly, they don’t smell yet AND they match the colour of my TT bike – note the Shimano RC9 is probably a better choice for out-and-out racing.
+More importantly, they don’t smell yet AND they match the colour of my TT bike – note the Shimano RC903 is a better choice for out-and-out racing.